 In 2013, it made headlines around the world: Zamperla, the Italian company that manufactures amusement rides, proposed to invest €80 million on a Tivoli-style garden and theme park on the Sacca San Biagio, one of Venice's artificial, uninhabited islands just off the Giudecca.
 Made in the 1930s and 40s, from landfill, it was used as the site of an incinerator.
 This was closed in 1985, but left behind a polluted, four-hectare island.

-For decades tour operators have bemoaned the lack of an information centre dedicated to Venice history, especially for the many school groups that visit the city.
+For decades tour operators have bemoaned the lack of a multimedia information centre dedicated to Venetian history, especially for the many school groups that visit the city.
 Others say it will help to get some of the 25 million visitors to Venice out of the Piazza San Marco.
 Opponents say the last thing Venice needs is an amusement park, that might bring in even more visitors, and they hate the idea of a Ferris wheel in the lagoon.
-Right now the project seems to stalled.
+Stay tuned.

 Images by: Io - L' ho fatta io, Creative Commons License